-The aforementioned bill to declare Monday, September 24, 2012, as one-off non-working public holidays in Argentina surfaced last April (2012-04-01), the week after another bill (2012-03-26) was introduced n Argentina's lower house of Congress to limit the number of national non-working public holidays in Argentina to 15 in any given year.
+Interestingly, the bill to declare Monday, September 24, 2012, and Sunday, February 3, 2013, as one-off non-working public holidays in Argentina surfaces the week after another bill (2012-03-26) was introduced n Argentina's lower house of Congress which would limit the number of national non-working public holidays in Argentina to 15 in any given year.

 Links and References

-Below are links to the news stories referred to in the above "Argentina September 24 Public Holiday Update" news story, as well as links to subsequents news stories which refer to the present news story.
+Below are links to the news stories referred to in the above "Argentina Bill To Add 2 Public Holidays" news story, as well as links to subsequents news stories which refer to the present news story.